Selected Educational Outcomes

 Additional Notes

-1. The 12-hour lab science requirement must include a two-course sequence from Area D.2.a.
+1. The 12-hour lab science requirement must include a two-course sequence from Technology, Mathematics, and Sciences.
 Students not completing these requirements in their Core Curriculum must complete them with elective courses.

 2. Students must receive a “C” or better in all of the mathematics and computer science courses completed to satisfy the degree requirements.